How to Hire a Massachusetts Divorce Lawyer

 Before choosing an attorney for your divorce, here are five things to consider:

 5 Things to Remember When Hiring a Lawyer

-- Experience Matters — For a divorce trial, you want to find a focused lawyer who practices 95% or more on divorces.
+- Experience Matters — You want to find a focused lawyer who practices 95% or more on divorces.
 You want someone who knows the judge and court you will be going to because divorce rulings differ locally.
 You want an attorney who works with urgency and is willing to work 24/7 on your case.
 You want someone you feel comfortable calling on Christmas day to talk about your case.

-- Know What You Want — Not all lawyers are created equal.
-Before you go looking for a lawyer, know what you’d like to get out of your attorney-client experience.
+- Know What You Want — Before you go looking for a lawyer, know what you’d like to get out of your attorney-client experience.
 Also think about what type of attorney you want.
-Often the best attorneys for divorce cases are those who handle family law exclusively.
+Often the best attorneys are those who handle family law exclusively.

 - Ask for Credentials — Choose a lawyer with credentials you can trust.
 Don’t be afraid to ask for details, such as what school they went to, where they are licensed to practice and what their experience is.

 - Caseload Counts — Ask prospective attorneys about their current caseloads.
 Are you their only client?
-One of five?
 One of ten?
-Knowing what the attorney’s caseload is like will yield important information about how much time he or she will be able to spend on you and your case.
+Knowing what the attorney’s caseload is like will yield important information about how much time he or she will be able to spend on you.

 - How many years of experience do you have?

 - Have you ever handled a case like mine?
 What was the outcome?

 - How do you think a judge would rule in my case?